pdxgx/intron-persistence/README.md

 #### Containerization

-You may run `intronomer` from a container with the supported Docker image.
-The Dockerfile is provided in the repo, or you may choose to grab the image from Dockerhub.
+You may run `intronomer` from a container with Docker.
+You may set up a new image using either the provided Dockerfile or .

 To set up the containiner for the first time, navigate to the `intronomer` repo and run the following: